mctainsh/Esp32/UM98RTKServer/README.md

 | CASTER 3 CREDENTIAL | Mount point name |
 | CASTER 3 PASSWORD | Create this with Rtk2Go signup |

+WARNING :  Do not run without real credentials or your IP may be blocked!!

 ### Setup & Installation